DFHack/dfhack/docs/plugins/autogems.rst

     Enables the plugin and starts autocutting gems according to its configuration.
 ``autogems-reload``
-    :index:`Reloads the autogems configuration file.
-    <autogems-reload; Reloads the autogems configuration file.>` You might need
-    to do this if you have manually modified the contents while the game is running.
+    Reloads the autogems configuration file.
+You might need to do this if you have manually modified the contents while the game is running.

 Run `gui/autogems` for a configuration UI, or access the ``Auto Cut Gems`` option from the Current Workshop Orders screen (:kbd:`o`-:kbd:`W`).